stferraro/bcv_exchange_rate/README.md

    - Update the apps list and install the module via Odoo interface.

 2. **Automatic Exchange Rate Updates**
-   - The module automatically fetches USD and EUR exchange rates from BCV every day.
+   - The module automatically fetches USD and EUR exchange rates from BCV every minute.
    - Rates are stored in the system and linked to the current company.

 3. **Systray Widget**